JoelSully/joelsullivan/README.md

-Hello!
-My name is Amanda Tremmel!
+Hi!
+My name is Joel!